Protectorate of San Martín: San Martín leaves Peru

 In Guayaquil, Antonio José de Sucre asked San Martín for help; San Martin led the Auxiliary Expedition of Santa Cruz to Quito.
 At the Guayaquil Conference, San Martín and Simón Bolívar later tried to decide Peru's political fate.
 San Martín argued for a constitutional monarchy, and Bolivar (head of the Northern Expedition) wanted a republic; both sought independence from Spain.
 San Martín left Peru on September 22, 1822, and left the independence movement's command to Bolívar.

-In April 1822, a royalist incursion defeated a republican Army in the Battle of Ica.
+In April 1822, a Royalist incursion defeated a Republican Army in the Battle of Ica.
 Cochrane left Peru on May 10 (after a dispute with San Martin), and was replaced by Martin Guisse as head of the navy.
-In October, the republicans under General Rudecindo Alvarado experienced another defeat at the hands of the royalists.
+In January 1823, the Republicans under General Rudecindo Alvarado experienced another defeat at the hands of the Royalists at the Battles of Torata and Moquegua.

 Bolívar, the Northern Expedition, and the end of colonialism

 After its declaration of independence, Peru was bogged down by royalist resistance and state instability; the coast and Northern Peru were under republican command, but the rest of the country was controlled by the royalists.
 Viceroy la Serna had established his capital in Cuzco, and a republican campaign by General Santa Cruz was defeated.
 The war did not end until military intervention from Gran Colombia.
 In the wake of San Martín's self-exile and military defeats under President José de la Riva Agüero, the congress appealed to Simón Bolívar for help in 1823.
 Bolivar arrived in Lima on December 10, 1823, to liberate all of Peru.

-In 1824, an uprising in the royalist camp in Alto Peru (present-day Bolivia) paved the way for the Battles of Battle of Junín and Ayacucho.
+In 1824, an uprising in the royalist camp in Upper Peru (present-day Bolivia) paved the way for the Battles of Battle of Junín and Ayacucho.
 The Peruvian army won the first for Bolívar, and the second for General Antonio José de Sucre.
 The war ended after the last royalist holdouts surrendered the Real Felipe Fortress in 1826.